 The nervous system is what allows living things to gain and process information from the external environment and convert this information into instructions.
 Your five basic senses – touch, small, taste, vision and hearing – are rooted in your nervous system.

 There are many ways to divide the nervous system up for purposes of study; for example, "afferent nerves of the right lower limb" would refer specifically to the afferent (sensory) nerves of your right thigh, calf and shin, and exclude the efferent (motor) nerves of those regions.

-General Function of the Somatic Nervous System
+Divisions of the Human Nervous System

-The Somatic Nervous System and Reflexes
+The Somatic Nervous System

-General Function of the Autonomic Nervous System
+The Autonomic Nervous System

 The autonomic nervous system vs somatic nervous system distinction is functional: While the somatic nervous system is under your conscious control, none of the autonomic nervous system is.
 Of course, the two systems interact, with involuntary nervous-system responses permitting more energetic purposeful movements and so on.
 The neurotransmitter chemical acetylcholine is an inhibitory neurotransmitter in the SNS, meaning that its presence tends to damp out movements.
 Digestion, the beating of your heart and various internal secretions results from activities of the ANS.

 The sympathetic branch of the ANS has CNS components in the chest, abdomen and back.
 Its signals are processed in structures called peripheral ganglia (singular: ganglion) that lie close to the spinal cord.

 The parasympathetic branch of the ANS has its CNS portion in the head and the lower end of the spinal cord.
 It also has peripheral ganglia, but these are close to the target organs of nervous signals rather than close to the spine.